MarandaMcDonald/PyMIV/README.md

 ### Adding PyMIV to PyMOL

-In PyMOL window, go to `Plugin` -> `Plugin manager` -> `Install new plugin`, choose `PyMIV` zipped file and click `OK` on the next step.
+In PyMOL window, go to `Plugin` -> `Plugin manager` -> `Install new plugin`, choose `PyMIV.zip` and click `OK` on the next step.
 You will then see a pop-up message `Plugin "PyMIV" has been installed`.

 ### Using PyMIV

 #### Open PyMOL

-#### Load Object
-Load the object to be analyzed in PyMOL, e.g. `1fdl.pdb` provided in `PDB_Files/` folder, by typing `load PDB_Files/1fdl.pdb` in pymol command line or dragging the file into PyMOL window.

-Be sure to use PyMOL Command Terminal to cd into the directory containing the PDB files of interest

 #### Run PyMIV
 Run PyMIV through `Plugin` -> `PyMIV`

-#### Analysis in PyMIV
-- Change the `PyMOL selection/ object` entry to the name of your target object, e.g. `1fdl.pdb`

 ### PyMIV Tabs

-Pyshifts has four tabs and one `Exit` button.
+PyMIV has six tabs and one `Done` button.

+* The first tab `Browse` is to select a valid PDB format file anywhere on the user's computer

-* The first tab `Disulfide Finder` includes the command for finding disulfide bodns in a polypeptide structure
+* The second tab `Disulfide Finder` includes the command for finding disulfide bodns in a polypeptide structure.
+This works for peptides

+* The third tab `End to End Distance` will calculate the end to end distance of peptide and load the structure into the viewer.
+A measurement distance between the C-alpha carbon of the first and last amino acid will be displayed.
+This works for peptides

-* The second tab `WC/Non-Wc` performs measurements to find nucleotide interactions in nucleic acids that abide watson-cick(e.g. A-T and G-C) interactions and non-watson-crick interactions(e.g.g G-G and U-C), displays the results in the PyMOL Viewer
+* The fourth tab `WC vs Non-WC` performs measurements to find nucleotide interactions in nucleic acids that abide watson-cick(e.g. A-T and G-C) interactions and non-watson-crick interactions(e.g.g G-G and U-C), displays the results in the PyMOL Viewer.
+This works for both DNA and RNA

+* The fifth tab `Alpha Helix` will generate a FASTA sequence of a peptide and display with an `H` under amino acid resiues that are in a alpha helix secondary structure.
+The PDB structure will be loaded into the viewer and the alpha helices will be displayed in pink

-* The third tab `Calculate MW` calculates the molecular weight of the given molecule
+* The sixth tab `Calculate MW` calculates the molecular weight of the given molecule.
+This works for peptides

-* The fourth tab `Hydrogen Bond` can display hydrogen bonding in protein structure

 ## Author Notice